You are listening to the Sean Hannity Radio Show podcast.

 Listen, listen.

-I think you just you gotta accept it.
+I think you've got to accept it.

 We're screwed.

-We're absolutely positively our kids are screwed, the country's I don't know if you ever recover.
+The country's, I don't know if you ever recover.

-Well, we're uh the primary here in Southern California right now, and we're gonna at least give him two right now, and we can't wait between now and November for what's going to happen.
+Well, I'm the primary here in Southern California right now, and we're going to at least give him two right now.

 We pray that he gets in.

-I can't believe that Hillary still has the lack of integrity to even run, which is scary.
+I can't even believe that Hillary still has the lack of integrity to even run, which is scary.

 No, no, no.